swevans/thread.js/README.md

 </p>
 <br/>
 An Example:<br/>
 Let's say you have four threads; A, B, C, and D. You then create a 5th thread E. The thread code in A, B, C, and D all rely on E to finish, however E will never be able to start because A, B, C, and D are using all available workers.
 This is thread lock.
 You should first try to remove this dependancy.
-If you can't, increase max workers with threadjs.maxWorkers = 16; (be careful with this and don't go over 16!).
+If you can't, then your only option is to increase max workers with threadjs.maxWorkers (be careful with this and don't go over 16!).
 See the [Max Workers](#maxWorkers) section above.
 <br/>